Home » Insights » How To Make a Joke Machine with an AWS IoT Button

 When you receive the button, you can download an app to your smartphone to set up the wifi network.
 Once done, the button can communicate with the IoT section of Amazon Web Services.

-Once these two are talking, you can connect it to AWS Lambda in order to configure your custom functionality.
+Once these two are talking, you can connect them to AWS Lambda to configure your custom functionality.

 What is AWS Lambda?

 You can use AWS Lambda functions to do almost anything, in a variety of languages!
-In our case, we used Server Side JavaScript (node.js) to query a joke API which generates a random joke each time a user pushes the button.
+In our case, we used Server-Side JavaScript (Node.js) to query a joke API, which generates a random joke each time a user clicks the button.

-We took this a little bit further by making an array of employees’ names and randomly selecting them, so that each joke is personalised!
+We took this a little further by creating an array of employees’ names and randomly selecting from it, so that each joke is personalised.

 Displaying the Joke on our Team Communication Tool